RandanCSS/randan/README.md

 #### Module `tree`
 This module includes various methods of building decision trees.
 If you have a categorical dependent variable, please use those methods that contain `Classifier` part in their names.
 Otherwise, if you have a scale dependent variable, please use the methods that contain `Regressor` part in their names.

-This group of methods belongs to supervised learning, which means you should use the `fit` function after calling the appropriate class, and then, if necessary, the `predict` function to acquire predcitions.
+This group of methods belongs to supervised learning, which means you should use the `fit` function after calling the appropriate class, and then, if necessary, the `predict` function to acquire predictions.
 ```python
 from randan.tree import CHAIDRegressor